-In the third quarter 2011, construction work progressed at Rutgers, Catherine, and Montgomery.
+In the fourth quarter 2011, traffic markings and plantings were completed at Montgomery Slip, all work was completed at Rutgers Slip, and the final catch basin and pavers were installed at Catherine Slip.
 DPR construction work at Peck Slip is expected to begin in approximately December 2012, when DDC construction work is completed in the area.
-DPR is expected to finalize the design for Peck Slip in the fourth quarter 2011.
+DPR working on finalizing the design for Peck Slip.